My personal experience, thoughts and review of my lone Startup Weekend

 Things that I didn’t like:

-- I didn’t like the team that I was on.
+- I didn’t like the team that I was in.
 There was a lot of conflict, arguing and pointless discussions that didn’t move the project idea forward.
 And unfortunately, how you experience the event depends a lot on how well you get along with your team members and this comes down to luck.
 If you have a sh*tty team, you are stuck with them for the rest of the weekend.

 - 52 hours over a weekend is pretty demanding and tiring.
 Especially if you are older and are working full-time.